Skip to main content

 Immediate – emergency surgery required

-The patient sees surgeon within 24 hours of referral received
+Patients see surgeon within 24 hours of referral received (not included in wait times data reported)

-The patient has the surgery within 24 hours of decision
+Patients have the surgery within 24 hours of decision (not included in wait times data reported)

 Priority 2